 - As You Know: Lampshaded, repeatedly.

-- Ascended Meme: Almost certainly a coincidence, but see the character quote?
-Pottermore says that one of his hobbies is pressing wild flowers.
+- Ascended Meme: Almost certainly a coincidence, but see the image caption?
+Pottermore later revealed that one of the canon Quirrell's hobbies is pressing wild flowers.

-Voldemort: Oh, just give 'em all B-'s and be done with it.
+Voldemort: Oh, just give 'em all B-minuses and be done with it.